 1. Guaranteed Nutritional Analysis

 When choosing raw pet foods, it is important to consider that the company has done proper food testing to guarantee the contents of their food.
 If a company is unwilling to provide this information, it could mean that the formula is not consistent.
 In this way, you could end up feeding your pet an unbalanced diet without even knowing it.
 It is also impossible to gauge the quality of ingredients being used if there is no analysis.
-If a meal consists of chicken with bone and vegetable, the ratios of these ingredients can vary considerably between brands depending on the sources of foods being used.
+If a meal consists of chicken with bone and vegetables, the ratios of these ingredients can vary considerably between brands depending on the sources of foods being used.
 How will you know what parts of the chicken are used and in what proportions?
-You must be able to determine the percentages of protein, fat, moisture, fiber, calcium, and phosphorus at minimum.
-Furthermore, do not assume that because a company has analysed their formulas that the formulas are balanced.
+You must be able to determine the percentages of protein, fat, moisture, fiber, calcium, and phosphorus at a minimum.
+Furthermore, do not assume that because a company has analyzed their formulas that the formulas are balanced.
 Take the time to compare analyses from different companies to determine the highest quality and most balanced foods.

 2. Whole Poultry Vs. Poultry Carcass/Back and Necks

-When selecting a raw diet for your pet, it is extremely important that you know whether or not the company uses whole poultry in their ground formulas, backs/necks and carcass or a combination of them.
+When selecting a raw diet for your pet, it is extremely important that you know whether or not the company uses whole poultry in their ground formulas, backs/necks, and carcass or a combination of them.
 Each of these foods has a different nutritional value and will determine how you will balance the other foods in the diet.
 If a nutritional analysis is available, it will help you to determine what foods are being used.
 The type of poultry used will determine the amount of lean red muscle meat you will need to feed to balance the diet overall.
-It is important to know the balance of muscle meat, fat and bone of the poultry you are using.
+It is important to know the balance of muscle meat, fat, and bone of the poultry you are using.
 Do not assume that a company uses whole poultry.
 Many don’t.